Vyral/base-template/_drafts/whats-the-delivery-deadline-for-the-earnest-money-and-option-fee.md

 youtube_code: 26pMG6MVF3o
 ---

-{% include youtube.html %}Here’s how the delivery deadline works for earnest money and option fees.&nbsp;
+{% include youtube.html %}<center>Here’s how the delivery deadline works for earnest money and option fees.&nbsp;</center>

 Recently, I’ve fielded several phone calls from agents asking for clarification regarding the delivery deadline for the earnest money and option fee.&nbsp;